 Top Things to Do and See in Uganda’s Queen of Parks – Queen Elizabeth Park

-Queen Elizabeth National Park should be on the must-visit list of every visitor to Bwindi Impenetrable Forest since it is only a short drive from the northern Buhoma Area and one can discover the Tree Climbing Lions of Ishasha, the chimpanzees of the Kyambura Gorge, the multitude of Birds, Hippos, wildlife along the incredible Kazinga Channel.
+Queen Elizabeth National Park should be on the must-visit list of every visitor to Bwindi Impenetrable Forest since it is only a short drive from the northern Buhoma Area, and one can discover the Tree Climbing Lions of Ishasha, the chimpanzees of the Kyambura Gorge, the multitude of Birds, Hippos, wildlife along the incredible Kazinga Channel.

-Hike through Maramagambo Forest, birding trails abound here, all in the shadows of the Rwenzori Mountains of the Moon in the north and the Mitumbe Mountains of the Congo in the East.
+Hike through Maramagambo Forest.
+Birding trails abound here, all in the shadows of the Rwenzori Mountains of the Moon in the north and the Mitumbe Mountains of the Congo in the East.

 Wildlife Game Drives:

-Kazinga Channel – Boat Safari:
+Kazinga Channel Boat Cruise:

-Kazinga Channel is a 2 hour plus Boat Safari where you can see hippos, crocodiles, monitor lizards, elephant herds, buffaloes, antelopes and many hundreds of different kinds of water birds.
+Kazinga Channel is a 2-hour-plus Boat Safari where you can see hippos, crocodiles, monitor lizards, elephant herds, buffaloes, antelopes, and many hundreds of different kinds of water birds.

-This is a 3-hour activity that can be done with a guide who accompanies you as you set off to the Mongoose Research Area where you can observe the Banded Mongoose and learn about their habits and ways.
+This is a 3-hour activity that can be done with a guide who accompanies you as you set off to the Mongoose Research Area, where you can observe the Banded Mongoose and learn about their habits and ways.

 We can include Mongoose Research Activity in your Queen Elizabeth Park Safari Itinerary.